 5) TEAMGROUP T-Force Delta RGB DDR4 16GB (2x8GB) 3600MHz

 You may recognize this guy from, well, probably all of my other builds.
-It’s true, I’m a fan; I’ve rarely used much else in my computers, and occasionally I’ll see a different brand’s standard memory sticks with better timings or a bit less on the price tag, but I always come back to Corsair.
-The Vengeance is especially a solid unit with a long and storied past of use by consumers across the market, with solid performance and a typically low rate of busted RAM.
+It’s true, I’m a fan; I’ve rarely used much else in my computers, and occasionally I’ll see a different brand’s standard memory sticks with better timings or a bit less on the price tag, but I always come back to Teamgroup T-Force.
+The Delta is especially a solid unit with a long and storied past of use by consumers across the market, with solid performance and a typically low rate of busted RAM.
 You can do worse, though I’ll say, as you may be interested in something similar from G.Skill or Crucial who usually make good stuff, be prepared to do a little research and make sure you get something at the best speed and performance mark for the price you pay.

-As before, the LPX DDR4 Ram is a low-profile stick compatible with most motherboards and setups in general, with little to no effort needed to make them work with any system.
-It also comes in a few different colors, and like any other RAM stick, can easily be upgraded by buying a second one at any time down the road and slotting in place next to the first.
+As before, the stick is compatible with most motherboards and setups in general, with little to no effort needed to make them work with any system.
+It also comes in a few different colors and LED, and like any other RAM stick, can easily be upgraded by buying a second one at any time down the road and slotting in place next to the first.
 If you want to start off with better RAM built in, look choose this two-pack, kit cheaper than buying two sticks separate.

-For the power supply here, I’ve chosen EVGA 600 BQ.
+For the power supply here, I’ve chosen EVGA 600 BR.
 They’re a company I’ve tested multiple times, I can’t find anything wrong with this PSU.
 For starters, it gives us a little flex room with 600 watts, at the same price of many other 650w systems, and of course, because this is my build guide, it’s 80+ Bronze certified, to make sure it runs and performs the best it can without putting your system at any kind of risk.